deepinder0/js2022/README.md

-# Learning some deep concepts of javascript
+# Learning some deep concepts of javascript html and css